Paul Holmes (Conservative politician)

 Paul John Holmes (born 25 August 1988) is a British Conservative Party politician who has been the Member of Parliament (MP) for Hamble Valley since 2024.
 He was the Member of Parliament for Eastleigh from 2019 to 2024.
-Holmes currently serves as Shadow Minister for Housing, Communities and Local Government having been appointed by Kemi Badenoch.
+Holmes served as Shadow Minister for Housing, Communities and Local Government having been appointed by Kemi Badenoch in 2024.
+In the opposition reshuffle of September 2026, Holmes was appointed Deputy Chief Whip of HM Official Opposition.

 Early life and education

 Paul Holmes was born on 25 August 1988 at Guy's Hospital in Southwark, to John Edward Holmes and Sandra Holmes.
 He grew up on the Bellingham council estate in Lewisham.

 Holmes attended Elfrida Primary School in Bellingham and Kelsey Park Sports College in Beckenham.
 He then went on to study Politics and International Relations at the University of Southampton.

 Political career

 While a second-year student at the University of Southampton, Holmes was elected as a Conservative councillor in the 2008 Southampton City Council election, representing the Redbridge ward.
 He served on Southampton City Council as Chair of the Planning Committee and Cabinet Member for Education and Social Services.
 Holmes stood down at the 2012 council election.

 Holmes worked as a parliamentary researcher to Wimbledon MP Stephen Hammond from 2011 to 2015.
 From 2015 to 2016, he was an account manager at Portland Communications.

 He worked as a special adviser (SpAd) to Chairman of the Conservative Party and Chancellor of the Duchy of Lancaster Patrick McLoughlin between 2016 and 2017, before becoming Special Adviser to Damian Green, the first secretary of state and minister for the Cabinet Office.
 Holmes remained in this role until Green's resignation from Government.
 He then worked as SpAd to the secretary of state for education, Damian Hinds, in 2018, and became head of public affairs at Clarion Housing Group in the same year.